33 Online Jobs for Teens That Beat Mowing Lawns

 18. VaVa Virtual Assistants

-They provide various services geared toward SMEs who have an online base.
 Examples of services include executive assistance, web design, social media management, graphic design, etc.

-Pay starts at $15 per hour for virtual executive assistants and may go up depending on experience and more specialized roles, such as digital marketer and graphic design manager or website developers, who may get up to $25 per hour.
+Pay may increase depending on experience and more specialized roles, such as digital marketer and graphic design manager or website developers, who may get up to $25 per hour.

 19. Virtual Assist USA